oelarnes/spells/README.md

 If you are new to Python, I recommend using a package manager like poetry, pdm or uv to create a virtual environment and manage your project.

+## Why did you make this?
+Who is it for?

+Earlier this year I developed a card quality metric called [DEq](https://docs.google.com/spreadsheets/d/1n1pfrb5q_2ICYk-vfF3Uwo8t61DJU-5T_DFe0dwk8DY/edit), short for "Estimated Draft Equity", which is designed to estimate the average value of selecting a card in draft relative to a comparable baseline, in order to improve on commonly-used metrics like GIH WR, which has a number of major and minor problems when interpreted as a card quality metric.
+DEq depends on the daily drops from 17Lands.com and won't be replaced by this static kind of analysis.

+While the modeling underpinning DEq remains sound, the estimation of the value depends on several parameters which should be inferred statistically, particularly the value of a pick and the pool bias estimate, and that process has been, let's say, somewhat less sound.
+In order to provide more scientific estimates of the parameters, and to continue on with deeper research, I felt the need to build a python library to enable quicker iteration and repeatable declarations of analysis.

+That need compounded with a feeling that the barrier to entry to working with these datasets is too high and that a tool like this would benefit the community.
+So that's what this is.
+It is for data-curious beginning programmers and professional developers and scientists.
+I hope you find it useful.

+If you're interested in the fruits of my DEq research, or in checking my work, keep an eye on my [deq](https://GitHub.com/oelarnes/deq) repository.

 ## Performance

 Spells provides several features out of the box to optimize performance to the degree possible given its generality.